buzdaryasir06/buzdaryasir06/README.md

 I am a passionate **Python Developer** and university student with a strong interest in building **real-world applications**, **automation solutions**, and **impact-driven software**.

 I hold a **Python Certification** and actively use **AI tools and modern workflows** to improve productivity, code quality, and development efficiency.
-I enjoy learning new technologies, experimenting with ideas, and continuously improving my skills.
+I enjoy learning new technologies, experimenting, and contributing to projects.

 ---